 The machine has a thermoblock, (the heating element), that will heat up the water instantly.
-There is basically no waiting time when making a coffee, like with many other single serve brewers.
+There is basically no waiting time when making a coffee, as with many other single serve brewers.

-The only disadvantage with Dolce Gusto Brewers are price of the capsules.
-The Dolce Gusto capsules are slightly more expensive than the average single serve pod, but they are worth every penny, if you ask me.
+The only disadvantage with Dolce Gusto Brewers is the price of the capsules.
+The Dolce Gusto capsules are slightly more expensive than the average single serve pod, but they are worth every penny if you ask me.

 My Café MCU from Bunn is one of my favorite coffee makers.
 It is probably the most versatile single serve.
 It can brew both coffee and tea, which is a plus, even though we don’t care much about tea.
 My Cafe MCU can brew pods, loose ground coffee or K-cups.
 This is amazing, you can pop in a capsule whenever you need your coffee fast.
 You can also use your own coffee, and make use of a single origin, or your favorite beans.

 Besides versatility, the machine from Bunn is designed to improve brewing.
 The pulse brew allows you to get a stronger cup.
 Compared to Keurig, or any other capsule based single serve, this machine brews a more flavorful coffee.